https://api-prod.weenat.com

 ]

-Periods for /data endpoints
+Data periods for /data endpoints

 Caching recommendations

-Create an empty collection in Postman / Insomnia
+- Create an empty collection in Postman / Insomnia.

-Import this file as a collection
+- Import the file as a collection.